Feyko/d/README.md

 D can add, remove and check for the existence of aliases.
 This is all done via the .bashrc file for the current user
 ## PATH
 D can manage the PATH.
 You can add, remove and list parts of the PATH.
 This is also all done via the .bashrc file for the current user
+## .bashrc
+D can add line to the .bashrc file for the calling user.
+It is planned to allow for removal and checking of lines too (though I don't see the use myself)